samantharand/gighub/README.md

 ### MODELS
-* general users -- username, age, location, favorite venues/bands
+* general users -- username, age, location, bands, events, prof pic
-* events -- name, band(s), location (with privl), atendees (with priv), admin
+* events -- name, band(s), location (with privl), atendees (with priv), admin, pic
-* bands (event admins) -- name, origin, members
+* bands -- name, origin, members, pic
 * comments - text, user, date
-* photo - user posted, event, date posted, title, upload???
+* photo - user posted, event, date posted, title

 ### USER STORIES
 * IF LOGGED IN
-	* bands are able to create events that have atendees
+	* Bands are able to create events that have atendees
-	* bands are able to post updates about shows
+	* Bands are able to post updates about shows
-	* bands show pages have embedded or linked-to music, list of upcoming shows, band members
+	* Bands show pages have embedded or linked-to music,
-	* bands can edit or delete events theyve posted
+	* Bands show pages have list of upcoming shows
-	* event show pages have location(hidden unless invited), neighboods, bands attending, attendees(with links to their show pages)
+	* Event show pages have location(hidden unless invited), neighboods, bands attending, attendees(with links to their show pages)
+	* Users can edit events theyve posted
+	* Users can delete events theyve posted
+	* Users can request address of events
-	* general users can RSVP for events and comments on events
+	* Users can comments on events
-	* general users show pages have events they've attended and events they've RSVPd for
+	* Users show pages have events they've attended and events they've RSVPd for
-	* general users can list favorite bands and venues and post photos of shows they've been to
+	* Users can list favorite bands and venues
+	* Users can post photos of shows they've been to
-	* IF INVITED - general users can see location of events
 * IF LOGGED OUT
 	* You can see band and event index and show pages

 ### WIREFRAMES